Skip to main content

 NORC took over CHAS in 2021 and made several enhancements to improve the quality and utility of the data.

-NORC became CHI’s survey partner for the CHAS for the 2023 data collection.
-The approach we designed for the CHAS provides representation of a variety of subgroups to allow the CHIS to monitor trends and identify challenges facing Coloradoans.
+NORC became CHI’s survey partner for the CHAS for the 2021 data collection effort.
+The approach we designed for the CHAS provides representation of a variety of subgroups to allow the CHI to monitor trends and identify challenges facing Coloradoans.
 As part of our work, we:

-• Supported the development and translation of the survey instrument and recruitment materials
+• Support the development and translation of the survey instrument and recruitment materials

-• Programmed the survey for multimode (phone and web) administration
+• Program the survey for multimode (phone and web) administration

-• Collected over 9,900 interviews in English and Spanish
+• Collect over 10,000 interviews in English and Spanish

 Result